-Staging your home for an open house is a crucial step in making sure it looks appealing to potential buyers.
+Staging your home for an open house is crucial in adding appeal to buyers.
 However, many are unaware of the difference between full-on redecorating and simply staging a home to be presentable for showings.

 Here is a breakdown of what home staging really means and how you can get your interior ready for the market.

-Getting rid of things you don’t need or use on an everyday basis is a crucial step in the home staging process.
-Mail piled on the counter, books not stacked neatly, or even larger pieces like small tables everywhere can create the appearance of a cluttered space.
-Make sure to donate or throw away items that you find get in the way of anyone seeing the potential your home offers.
+Getting rid of things you don’t need or use on an everyday basis is a crucial step.
+Make sure to donate or throw away items that you find get in the way of anyone seeing all your home has to offer, or box up any additional items to free up space.

-The problem with redecorating right before getting ready to sell is that, when you go out and buy new pieces, those pieces have your personality on it.
 Many expert home stagers say the key is to depersonalize your space so potential buyers can see themselves living there.
-This doesn’t mean getting rid of every family photo or splash of color, but rather tailoring it in a way so that when people walk through your home, they can envision themselves there.
 Try and take yourself out of the picture and ask yourself what the next homeowner would want to see.